 When you call to order your intermittent catheters from 180 Medical, you can rest assured that the team of trained and understanding catheter experts on staff are ready to assist you throughout the entire process.

 Contact us today to experience the 180 Medical difference!

 About the Authors:

-Bill has worked for 180 Medical for ten years in various positions within the company.
-He works at the180 Medical corporate headquarters in Oklahoma City, OK.
+Bill has worked for 180 Medical for almost 10 years in various positions within the company.
+He works at the 180 Medical corporate headquarters in Oklahoma City, OK.
 He often speaks to customers about adjusting to life after a spinal cord injury.
 Read more about Bill here.

-Trish Eklund has worked for 180 Medical for three years as the Nebraska Office Coordinator.
+Trish Eklund has worked for 180 Medical for 3 years as the Nebraska Office Coordinator.
 She lives in Nebraska with her husband and daughters.
 She is a feature writer for www.bigblendedfamily.com and www.herviewfromhome.com.